The most expensive variable in your organization

 It makes them work.
 Most training is delivered without regard to whether participants have the capacity to absorb it.
 The Zones Framework gives your L&D team a capacity layer.
 Deploy training when people can use it, and stop wasting budget delivering it when they can't.

 A 12-week engagement with one team or business unit.
 Weeks 1-2 establish the baseline.
-Weeks 3-10 deploy the four intervention dimensions.
+Weeks 3-10 redesign the work demand across the intervention dimensions.
 Weeks 11-12 measure outcomes and produce the case study.
 You walk away with the dataset and the findings on your own people, whichever way they land, including the parts that don't flatter the intervention.

-Start with the Capacity Cost Calculator, which models what unmanaged capacity is costing your team today, using your own numbers.
-A Capacity Audit refines that baseline into an organizational capacity cost top-line built from your labor and opportunity valuation.
-A Pilot measures the delta on that top-line before and after 12 weeks of structured intervention.
+Start with the Capacity Cost Calculator, which models the operational cost of unmanaged capacity using your own numbers.
+A Capacity Audit refines that into a defensible operational capacity cost floor built from your labor data, then adds Recovery Debt from your turnover data and reports Forfeited Upside separately.
+A Pilot measures the delta before and after 12 weeks of structured intervention.
 A License tracks the delta at the organizational level through quarterly reviews.
 The math is concrete at every level.

 No. Individual usage is completely private.
 No employer visibility, no manager dashboards showing who used what.
 The organization gets aggregate capacity data and outcomes.
 Employees get a private tool they'll actually use because they trust it.
 That trust is the product.